marl-Am/blog-complete/README.md

-# blogScript
+# blog
- A python script that can add/update/delete posts in my Firebase realtime database.
+A place to talk about what im learning